minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 The HTTP response code is: 202

-The response body would look like this:
+The response body would look like this (for both the app and terminal endpoints):

 ```javascript
 {